krzysztofbralczyk/krzysztofbralczyk/README.md

 - 👋 Hi, I’m @krzysztofbralczyk
 - 👀 I’m interested in ...
-WebDev and ML (Though ML has to wait, no time for everything)
+WebDev
 - 🌱 I’m currently learning ...
 Java/Spring
 - 📫 How to reach me ...
 By email, Facebook, LinkedIn.